 2.6.2.
-Double Degree Link Trajectories
+Joint Education Programmes / Link Trajectories

-In addition, students may opt for one of the double degree programmes as stipulated in paragraph 1c above.
-These PSTS-Link trajectories lead to a double MSc degree.
+In addition, students may opt for one of the Joint Education Programmes as stipulated in paragraph 1c above.
+These PSTS-Link trajectories lead to a Joint Education Programme MSc degree.

-In 2021-2022 the PSTS programme offers two Link trajectories:
+In 2022-2023 the PSTS programme offers two Link trajectories: